-Everyone who has ever rode a bicycle, knows that at some point mechanical issues are bound to happen.
-Disaster usually strikes at moments you least expect it.
+Everyone who has ever ridden a bicycle, knows that at some point mechanical issues are bound to happen.
+Disaster usually strikes at the moments you least expect it.
 I remember well, as a little kid cycling to school and walking back because of a puncture.
 Luckily my father was always there to help me out.
 But when you’re cycling in absolute remoteness there’s no-one to fix it for you but yourself.

-A well-thought tool kit can be a true life saver.
+A well-thought tool kit can be a true lifesaver.
 Figuring out what the necessary tools are can be a difficult task.
-So here’s a detailed overview of the tools that will help solve most of your issues on the fly during your around the world cycling trip or bikepacking adventure in the backcountry.
+So here’s a detailed overview of the tools that will help solve most of your issues on the fly during your around the world cycling trip or bikepacking adventure in the back country.

-The heart of anyone’s tool kit should be a multitool.
+The heart of anyone’s tool kit should be a multi tool.
 A slipping seat post or loose bolts caused by bumpy trails can easily be fixed.
-I’m also carrying good quality allen keys which are useable when working at an angle.
-Nifty when I need to tighten bolts that are hard to reach with the multitool.
+I’m also carrying good quality Allen keys which are useable when working at an angle.
+Nifty when I need to tighten bolts that are hard to reach with the multi tool.